pkgw/make_for_scientists/index.md

 `make` can be the single point of access for creating or updating any of them
 --- once you've written your `Makefile`, `make <filename>` is the only thing you need to remember.

+A good thing about `make` that may be less obvious is the way that it lets you build a complicated data pipeline from small pieces that you can reason about.
+Writing the `Makefile` stanza for a target is usually not difficult: you generally know how the recipe should go, and you just need to think about what its dependencies are.
+But by just writing a bunch of straightforward targets in a row, you can construct a sophisticated pipeline with complicated dependency structure.
+For instance, the example that we showed above could be approximated with a shell script decently; in a C shell, you could write something like

+{% highlight tcsh %}
+#! /bin/tcsh
+# run as "./script.sh extract" or "./script.sh latex",
+# depending on how much reprocessing you want to do.

+goto $1

+extract:
+./extractor.py info.fits >table.tex

+latex:
+pdflatex paper
+{% endhighlight %}

+But imagine a data processing pipeline that implements a complicated flowchart.
+It can't be easily linearized into a shell script, and it's *very* difficult to write something that will rerun only the recipes that truly need it.

+> You can think of the targets in a `Makefile` as constructing a graph, in the
+> mathematical sense.
+Each target is a node, and has links to other nodes: its
+> dependencies.
+A `Makefile` actually defines a very well-known kind of graph,
+> a [Directed Acyclic
+> Graph](http://en.wikipedia.org/wiki/Directed_acyclic_graph) or DAG.
+It's
+> *directed* because the links between nodes have a direction: “*A* depends on
+> *B*” does not imply “*B* depends on *A*”.
+It's *acyclic* because you're not
+> allowed to have cycles, that is, closed loops.
+Such a loop is a “circular
+> dependency” in `make`, and it should be clear that loops like this are not
+> compatible with `make`'s processing model.
+>
+> There is a well-developed literature regarding DAGs and thinking about
+> dependency trees in terms of graph theory can be helpful, if your mind has a
+> certain mathematical bent.
+>
+> Incidentally, another well-respected piece of software,
+> [Git](http://git-scm.com/), also has a DAG as its core data structure, even
+> though it applies it to solve a vastly different problem.

+Another way of putting it is that `make` lets you build pipelines that get arbitrarily sophisticated, but each step along that path is straightforward and easy to check for correctness.

 <h1 id="credits">Credits</h1>